FLOIP/flow-spec/layers/blocks.md

 ## Run Another Flow Block

 * Type: `Core.RunFlow`
-* Suggested number of exits: 1 + error exit
+* Suggested number of exits: 1 + default exit (used in case of error or invalid input)
 * Supported channels: all

 This block starts and runs another Flow, and returns execution to the current Flow when finished.